 Based on student need and difficulty making progress in the regular curriculum with services, accommodations and supports, IEP's may specify the need for specialized instruction.
 In this case, the school will work with the PES department to ensure that the materials and supports are provided.
-If you have questions about specialized instruction, please contact the case manager or LEA Facilitator at your school and request an amendment meeting.
-If you need additional assistance or have questions, please come to the Program for Exceptional Students located inside the Muscogee County Public Education Center at 2960 Macon Road, Columbus, GA or email parenthelp@muscogee.k12.ga.us for assistance.
+If you have questions about specialized instruction, please contact the Case Manager or LEA Facilitator at your school and request an amendment meeting.
+If you need additional assistance or have questions, please come to the Program for Exceptional Students located inside the Muscogee County Public Education Center at 2960 Macon Road, Columbus, GA or email parentconnection@muscogee.k12.ga.us for assistance.

-8. Extracurricular Activities
+5. Extracurricular Activities

-Extracurricular activities have been defined as club, intramural, or interscholastic (e.g., freshman, junior varsity, varsity) athletics at all education levels.
+Extracurricular activities include school district sponsored athletics, academic competitions, before and after-school clubs, as well as various fine arts programs.
 Muscogee County believes that these are an important part of all educational programs and ensures that students with disabilities have equal opportunities to participate in available extracurricular activities.